 State-Funded Detox Centers

-Depending on the income, whether one has health insurance or not, and the state one lives in, state-funded detox centers can be totally free of charge or may require to cover partial expenses.
-Patients that have no regular income, no health insurance or family members willing to cover the expenses typically receive free detox treatment.
+Depending on the income, whether one has health insurance or not, and the state one lives in, state-funded detox centers can be free of charge or may require to cover partial expenses.
+Patients with no regular income, no health insurance, or family members willing to cover the costs typically receive free treatment.

-One of the best things a person seeking free detox treatment can do is visit the Substance Abuse and Mental Health Services Administration (SAMHSA) website and find local detox centers that offer free services.
+One of the best things a person seeking free treatment can do is visit the Substance Abuse and Mental Health Services Administration (SAMHSA) website and find detox centers near me that offer free services.

-In certain cases, even if the detox is “free,” hospitalization and medications may not be included in the initial package, which means the patient will be charged.
+In some instances, even if the detoxification is “free,” hospitalization and medications may not be included in the initial package, which means the patient will be charged.

 Religion or Faith-Based Detox Centers